“But if I say, ‘I will not mention his word or speak anymore in his name,’

 Caesarea Maritima, Israel ~ January 1993

 Laura Zielke is a deep thinker and Bible scholar.
 She is not afraid to question tradition and challenges people to evaluate their beliefs according to the Scriptures.
 Laura earned her Master of Divinity from Midwestern Baptist Theological Seminary with an emphasis on Biblical Studies, Archaeology, and Languages.
 She has been blessed to serve as a lay leader in local churches for more than thirty years and currently teaches an in-depth weekly Bible study class (Journey through the Bible) at First Christian Church.
-Having been recognized as an outstanding leader, teacher, and entrepreneur, Laura serves on the board of directors at Shield Your Faith (an apologetics ministry).

-For a more comprehensive biography, CLICK HERE.
+For a more comprehensive backstory, CLICK HERE.

 The Apostle's Creed*